melezhik/sparrow-plugins/awk-select-lines/README.md

 Select lines between two patterns using awk.

-The author of original awk script is [fedorqui](https://stackoverflow.com/users/1983854/fedorqui) the code is taken from [StackOverflow](https://stackoverflow.com/a/38972737/5147708).
+The author of original awk script is [fedorqui](https://stackoverflow.com/users/1983854/fedorqui).

+The code is taken from [StackOverflow](https://stackoverflow.com/a/38972737/5147708).

 # INSTALL